DysonSphereMod/QOL/MultiBuild/Release/README.md

 ### MultiBuild Mode

-Select a building from the building bar or copy an exisiting building, then press `LEFT ALT` keyboard button to enter multibuild mode.
+Select a building from the building bar or copy an existing building, then press `LEFT ALT` keyboard button to enter multibuild mode.

 This mode is disabled while holding a blueprint (for now).